 The Conservation Commission has been in a seemingly continuous state of negotiations since the beginning of 2018.
-This has been in reaction to a number of priority parcels coming onto to the market.
+This has been in reaction to several priority parcels coming onto to the market.
 In 2018, the Commission purchased 21.4 acres of land in West Groton (the Patricia Hallet Conservation Area), which connects the Hemlock Grove-Lawrence Park conservation lands to the old B&M rail line and ultimately to the Town Forest.
 In 2019, the Commission purchased 18 acres along Martins Pond, which offered the first significant public access to the pond.
 In 2020, the Commission closed on approx. 40 acres, which reestablished connectivity between the Williams Barn - Sorhaug Woods Conservation Area and Martins Pond /Gibbet Hill Conservation Restriction public lands.
 This new connection replaces access that was formerly provided across Brooks Orchard, which is no longer open to the public.
+In 2022, the Commission applied for and was awarded a LAND Grant to assist in the purchase of 120 acres off Nashua Road, which will provide a connection between Chicopee Row and Nashua Road.
+The Commission is scheduled to finalize this transaction in June 2023.
+The Commission is also anticipating to close on at least two other properties in 2023 as well as finalize a new conservation restriction.